TiCaLiBrO/Trillidium/README.md

     (x)append(4)
     # now x = [12, 4]

 Trillia doesn't support sets, tuples, dictionaries, maps, or any other type of iterable.
-You make them yourself, and specify their rules.
+You make them yourself and specify their rules.
 There are many built-in functions that are best used for sets, such as `union()` or `intersection()`, and guidelines on which functions to use, but no hard rules.

 ## 3.4 Custom Symbolic Types (Enumerations & Dictionaries)